mvndi/docs/docs/rules.md

 **7.1 Blocking other towns from expanding using your own claims will result in your claims being deleted**

 **7.2 Joining a town just to spawn kill residents is forbidden.**

+**7.3 Insiding is not allowed.
+This means joining a town to steal items or stealing them later is bannable.
+Stealing one set of armor is allowed, but emptying an entire storage isn't.**

 ---------
 **Nations**